MichaelHarrisCode/8080emulator/README.md

 # 8080emulator
 Emulator for 8080 microprocessor.
-Followed steps on http://www.emulator101.com/
+This was made following the steps on http://www.emulator101.com/